Akron, Ohio, USA

 Line 1 of the Akron Light Metro is a 9.0 km light metro service on an Northwest-South alignment.
 It runs from Portage Path in the northwest to E Wilbeth Rd in the south via Downtown Akron, serving 15 stations.

-The line has a station spacing of 643 meters.
+The line has an average station spacing of 643 meters.
 While the route could be straighter, a detour at Grace Park offered a higher quality connection with the regional rail and allowed for a cleaner approach to the Summa Health System Akron Campus.
 Buchtel and Exchange stations are located on the west side of the highway to make it easier to access the university.
 Station spacing on the southern portion is frequent due to lack of cross streets over highway and attempting to not miss bus connections.